telerik/winforms-docs/knowledge-base/nuget-visualstudio-contract.md

 ## Description

-We have invested some time to improve the performance experience with the Visual Studio Extensions for the Telerik UI for WinForms suite.
+We have invested some time to improve the performance experience with the Visual Studio Extensions for the Telerik UI for the WinForms suite.
 The fix was officially released in **R2 2023**.
 However, after upgrading the version, the following error message may be observed:

 >caption Exception related to NuGet.VisualStudio.Contracts, Version=5.11.3.1